 Four key principles have underpinned the development of the recommendations:

 - They will provide the council with a clear corporate steer now and for the future

 - They are supported by robust evidence

 - They will support change from current provision to the future vision in a supportive way

-- They have been developed in a way which will seek to avoid creating instability for the local community as changes are implemented
+- They have been developed in a way that seeks to avoid creating instability for the local community